Gordie Howe International Bridge: Artwork

+Connections

+Highway 401 (Rt.
+Hon.
+Herb Gray Parkway)

+In Canada, the bridge constitutes the new western terminus of Ontario Highway 401.
+Until 2015, Highway 401 ended on the outskirts of Windsor at Highway 3 (Talbot Road).
 The bridge will connect to an extension of Highway 401, locally named the Rt.
 Hon.
 Herb Gray Parkway, on its east side.
 The parkway is below-grade and has six through-lanes.
-It follows (but does not replace) Talbot Road and Huron Church Road from a new interchange at the former end of Highway 401 to the E. C. Row Expressway, where it runs concurrently westward for 2 km.
+The parkway follows (but does not replace) Highway 3 (Talbot Road and Huron Church Road) from a new interchange at the former end of Highway 401 to the E. C. Row Expressway, where it runs concurrently westward for 2 km.
 From there, it turns northwest and follows a new alignment to the border.

-Initial construction of a noise barrier from North Talbot Road to Howard Avenue began in March 2010.
-Two new bridges south of the Highway 3/401 junction were also constructed.

-Full construction of the parkway began in 2011, and was completed in November 2015.
+The parkway also features 300 acres of green space and over 20 km of recreational trails, with seven bridges and two tunnels separating the trails from roads.
+Full construction of the parkway began in 2011, and was completed in November 2015 at a cost of CA$1.4 billion.

 Construction of the Rt.
 Hon.
 Herb Gray Parkway that links to the bridge on the Canadian side was hampered by concerns it could affect Ontario's last known habitat of Butler's garter snakes.
-During the construction process, biologists relocated the snakes (including eastern fox snakes, and the garters—of which there were a larger number than originally alleged), with their new habitats protected by a specially-designed above and below-ground fencing system along affected portions of the E. C. Row Expressway.
+During the construction process, biologists relocated the snakes (including eastern fox snakes, and the garters—of which there were a larger number than originally thought), with their new habitats protected by a specially designed above and below-ground fencing system along affected portions of the E. C. Row Expressway.

-Legislation

-In 2010, the Michigan Senate had not approved any authorizing legislation related to the bridge.
-The Senate Majority Leader Mike Bishop had stated that the Senate would not vote until revenue forecasts were released, reports that were being withheld by the director of the Michigan Department of Transportation.
-The Michigan House of Representatives had already passed the measure while the bill was called "doomed" in the Senate.
-In 2009, the Ohio State Senate passed a non-binding resolution expressing support for the crossing, and urged the Michigan government to pass it, due to Canada being Ohio's largest foreign trade partner, with US$35.8 billion per year in goods traded between Ohio and Canada.